 Specific rules regarding super access come into play when a fund member has reached their preservation age.
 Preservation age is at least 56 years (for those Australians born after June 1960) depending on birth date, although if a person was born before July 1960, he or she has a preservation age of 55 years.
 Reaching your preservation age means an individual can access super benefits provided they have also retired from the workforce.

-If you were born before 1 July 1961, your preservation age is 55 years or 56 years, which applies to anyone currently 57 years of age.
+If you were born before 1 July 1961, your preservation age is 55 years or 56 years.
 If you were born on or after 1 July 1961 and up to 30 June 1962, your preservation age is 57 years.
-For anyone born after June 1964, preservation age id 60 years (to identify your preservation age, see SuperGuide article Accessing super: What is my preservation age?).
+For anyone born after June 1964, preservation age is 60 years (to identify your preservation age, see SuperGuide article Accessing super: Turning 55 (or 56 or 57 or 58 or 59) is not enough).

 For an Australian living overseas, the rules are a little more complicated: you should check the rules with your Australian super fund, and the tax implications with your accountant or the ATO.